Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • lead poisoning.

-An increase in the indicator indicates hyperchromic anemias, which include:
+An increase in the indicator indicates hyperchromic anemia, which includes:

 • folate deficiency anemia,